well-typed/haskell-debugger/README.md

 To run the debugger, simply hit the green run button.
 See the Features section below for what is currently supported.

-Note: Listing global variables is only supported in GHC versions newer than May 6, 2025

 # Related Work